gmc-code/PC-microbit-micropython/docs/introduction/introduction.rst

 | https://python.microbit.org/v/3 uses the latest micropython for the latest version of the microbit.

-| Create with code UK, https://create.withcode.uk/, works with standard python or micropython.
+| An older simulator is at Create with code UK, https://create.withcode.uk/.
+It works with standard python or micropython.
 Starting the code with "from microbit import /*" will pop up the simulator when the code is run.

 ----

 Blocky code simulator:
 ----------------------------------------

+| **Edublocks**, https://app.edublocks.org/#MicroBit, is an online editor with both blocky code and micropython, and can display the block code and micropython code side by side and a simulator.
+| Add a block to import the microbit library then check the serial tab to see the MicroPython version; v1.18.

-The Makecode website https://makecode.microbit.org/ allows blocky code use, but it has its own unique version of micropython based on its own translation of the typescript code that it uses, and so it will not work with Mu editor or the standard online micropython editor.
-It has an excellent simulator and vast extensions library for exploring other devices that can be connected to the microbit.
+The Makecode website https://makecode.microbit.org/ allows blocky code use, but it has its own unique version of micropython based on its own translation of the typescript code that it uses, and so it will not work the standard online micropython editor.
+It has a simulator and vast extensions library for exploring other devices that can be connected to the microbit.

 ----